wogsland/GiftBox/README.md

 which creates `recruiting_token.build.html` & `recruiting_token.build.js`.
 NB: it treats PHP like a comment and removes it.

-Additionally, YUI compressor is the tool we use for general minimization:
+Additionally, YUI compressor & json-minify are the tools we use for minimization:

     npm install -g yuicompressor
+    npm install -g json-minify

 ## <a id="branching"></a>Branching Strategy